 Pennsylvania Truck Accident Injury and Fatality Statistics

 At both the national and state levels, truck accident statistics are alarming, despite overall improvements to road safety.
 In 2013, there was a total of 3,602 fatalities due to accidents with commercial trucks and other large industrial vehicles.
-By 2014, there was a 14% increase in a number of deaths due to large commercial vehicles.
+By 2014, there was a 14% increase in the number of deaths due to large commercial vehicles.

 The Pennsylvania Department of Transportation (PennDOT) keeps records of all reported auto accidents that occur in Pennsylvania each year.
 PennDOT reported that in 2014, there were a total of 332 daily reportable traffic crashes all across the state.
 This breaks down to approximately 14 crashes every hour.
 In addition, PennDOT reported that each day there are a total of 219 people who are injured in reportable crashes across the state.

-How Dangerous are Semis and Tractor Trailers?
+How Dangerous are Semi and Tractor-Trailer Trucks?

 Trucking accidents are less common than ordinary car accidents but are likely to cause death or severe injury when they occur.
 PennDOT’s 2016 “Pennsylvania Crash Facts and Statistics” report shows that: